LeandroSoares/make_cachemanifest/README.md

 MAKE_CACHEMANIFEST
 ==================

-MAC only

-Makes .manifest
+Make a apache.manifest easy.

-Setup
+Setup on mac
 ---------
 First, clone a copy of the main make_cachemanifest git repo by running: